Poisonous pedagogy: Psychological background

 A relevant criterion in defining poisonous pedagogy is if a manipulative approach reveals behavioural issues in the parent such as a blindness to feelings, cruelty, or a tendency toward violence, or if strong negative emotions such as anger or hate are being discharged, emotions against which the juvenile or infant psyche, with its age-based limitations, cannot defend itself.

 Miller also came to the conclusion, as a result of her therapeutic work, that she needed to "work on" her own childhood in order to understand her clients better.
 She takes the view that "poisonous pedagogy" is a behavior that is passed on from generation to generation by being euphemized and sanitized.

-Other themes of the controversial author Katharina Rutschky are parenting, feminist criticism, and abuse.

 Personalities

 Influential advocates of various forms of corporal punishment include John Harvey Kellogg, Moritz Schreber, and others.